 Continuation in the program: Satisfactory progress is demonstrated by achieving a grade of "C" or better in required Dental Hygiene and Natural Science courses.
 Students must satisfactorily complete BIO 141, 142, and NAS 185 with a grade of "C" or above before progressing to the second year of the program.
-CHM 111 or 101 must be completed with a grade of "C" or better prior to graduation.
 Students must complete required Dental Hygiene courses in sequence.
 Should a student receive a grade of "D" in any dental hygiene didactic course, didactic component of a clinical or laboratory course, or the laboratory component of a preclinical or didactic course, the student will be dropped from the program and must reapply for admission.
-Should a student receive a grade of "D" in the clinical component of DNH 142, 190, 244, or 245 due to failure to meet minimum clinical requirements for the semester, the student may progress to the next semester of the program with faculty approval, and will have additional patient requirements for graduation added.
+Should a student receive a grade of "D" in the clinical component of DNH 142, 190, 244, or 245 due to failure to meet minimum clinical requirements for the semester, the student may progress to the next semester of the program with faculty approval, and will have additional patient requirements for araduation added.

 Readmission to the program will be based upon academic performance, and adherence to program policies regarding attendance and professionalism, and will be contingent upon available laboratory/clinical space.
 Students who have been dropped from the program must submit a written application for readmission to the program head no later than January 1st for the following fall semester, no later than May 15th for the following spring semester, and no later than August 15th for the following summer session.
-The program head will present the readmission request to the faculty for consideration.
+The Program Head will present the readmission request to the faculty for consideration.
 Students applying for readmission will be notified of their admission status in writing.